cartershanklin/pyspark-cheatsheet/README.md

 Find the top N per row group (use N=1 for maximum)
 --------------------------------------------------

+To find the top N per group we:

+* Build a `Window`
+* Partition by the target group
+* Order by the value we want to rank
+* Use `row_number` to add the numeric rank
+* Use `where` to filter any row number less than or equal to N

 ```python
 from pyspark.sql.functions import col, row_number
 from pyspark.sql.window import Window